 * Immediate feedback from an esteemed jury of experienced producers, writers and filmmakers, in front of a live audience

-*A month of in-depth mentorship an educational programs with Hollywood industry experts to help finalists develop their project into a market-ready pitch, in preparation for curated meetings with financiers, producers, and agents during the IFFLA Industry Days forum.
+*A month of in-depth mentorship and educational programs with Hollywood industry experts to help finalists develop their project into a market-ready pitch, in preparation for curated meetings with financiers, producers, and agents during the IFFLA Industry Days forum.

 * Publicity and overall awareness and visibility, since the finalists selected for the pitch competition will be mentioned on IFFLA's social media, press releases, website, and more

-* The opportunity to form community with fellow South Asian creatives in Los Angeles and beyond;, network with industry professionals;, receive and give mentorship;, and connect with the diverse new Los Angeles audiences
+* The opportunity to form community with fellow South Asian creatives in Los Angeles and beyond, network with industry professionals, receive and give mentorship, and connect with the diverse new Los Angeles audiences

 * Audience feedback from those attendees who choose to fill out a survey after the pitch competition session